vijay8608/cmpe281-zenith/Courage-XP-value.md

 We have discussed the challenges each of us faced during implementation of UI pages and agreed to implement review comments.

+11/04/2017
 As per the plan team has been working on the nodejs implementation and there is no risk of changing the implementation logic according to professor's comments.

+11/10/2017
+Team is working on the nodejs implementation and there is no change to the initial plan.